Summary

 Thanos support

-Observability Platform is a scalable backend for Prometheus and doesn't require Thanos (opens in a new tab) or the ThanosRuler CRD (opens in a new tab).
+Observability Platform is a scalable backend for Prometheus and doesn’t require Thanos or the ThanosRuler CRD.Sharding across instances

 - Using a DaemonSet means you don’t need large or powerful instances to run the Collector.